Bentlybro/CrowPanel-7.0-HMI-ESP32-Screen-by-Elecrow-Documentation-Examples/README.md

 - **Basic Setup Guide**: Step-by-step instructions to get your CrowPanel up and running.
 - **Working Code Examples**: Explore a variety of examples that demonstrate the capabilities of the screen and how to utilize them in your projects.
 - **Advanced Tips & Tricks**: Learn from the community’s insights on leveraging the ESP32 and LVGL library to their fullest potential.
+- **New: Example Button Script**: We've added a new folder titled "Example Button Script" that contains all the scripts needed to flash and show a basic button interface.
+When pressed, this button will change the screen, serving as a fundamental test to properly display elements on the screen and ensure the touch functionality is working.

 ## Getting Started

 1. **Clone the Repository**: Start by cloning this repository to your local machine to get access to all the documentation and examples.
 2. **Explore the Documentation**: Familiarize yourself with the CrowPanel and its functionalities through our detailed docs.
 3. **Try the Examples**: Experiment with the provided examples to understand the basics and more advanced features of the screen.
+Be sure to check out the "Example Button Script" to see a simple yet effective demonstration of screen and touch capabilities.
 4. **Contribute**: Found something missing or made an improvement?
 Contributions are highly encouraged through pull requests.

 ## Contribution Guidelines